casmacc/slackin/README.md

 not getting invite emails, this might be the reason.
 Workaround: sign up for a free org, and set up Slackin to point to it (all channels will be visible).

-Here is where to generate a secret and sitekey for Google reCAPTCHA.